meta1C-btt/language-bias/README.md

 **Describe:**

 - This project was completed as part of the Break Through Tech AI Studio Challenge in collaboration with Meta.
 The objective was to design and evaluate a machine learning model capable of identifying biased language in text.
-- Bias detection is a critical problem for large-scale platforms, where automated systems are often used to moderate content and support decision-making.
+- Bias detection is a critical problem for large-scale platforms, where automated systems are used to moderate content and support decision-making.
 Inaccurate or inconsistent bias detection can lead to unfair outcomes or missed harmful content.
 Through this project, we explored how fine-tuning large language models impacts both performance and fairness across different demographic categories.
-- By evaluating the model on both in-domain data and the BBQ bias benchmark dataset, this work highlights the challenges of generalization and the importance of robust bias detection systems in real-world applications.
+- By evaluating the model on both in-domain data and the CrowS-Pairs bias benchmark dataset, this work highlights the challenges of generalization and the importance of robust bias detection systems in real-world applications.
 ---

 ## 📊 **Data Exploration**